MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 indicator: both
 ---

-### Add a domain with a starter pack
+### Add a domain using a starter pack

 For an introduction to starter packs, see [here](intent-builder-overview.html#starter-packs).

-**To add a domain with a starter pack**
+**To add a domain using a starter pack**

 1. Access the Intent Builder application, as described [here](intent-builder-overview.html#access-intent-builder).
 2. In the dashboard that lists your domains, click **Prebuilt Domains** at the top of the domain list.

-    {screen}
+    **screen**

-3. On the Prebuilt Domains tab in the Add Domain dialog box, select the domain.
+3. On the Prebuilt Domains tab in the Add Domain dialog box, select the desired domain.
 Then click **Preview** to see a description of the domain and some sample user phrases.
 This helps you to verify that the domain is the one you want.

-    {screen}
+    **screen**

 4. Click **Add**.

-    The domain is added.

     {: .important}
-    There’s no need to train or activate the domain for the first time.
-Both of these steps have been done automatically.
+    When you add a domain using a starter pack, there’s no need to train or activate the domain for the first time.
+Both of these steps are done automatically.
 However, from this point forward, things work as if you had created the domain manually.
+You can customize the domain as you see fit.
 If you subsequently make any changes, you’ll need to manually re-train the domain to create a new model version that reflects the changes.
 And when ready, you’ll need to activate the new model version.

-### Add a domain
+### Add a domain manually or using an import file

 1. Access the Intent Builder application as described [here](intent-builder-overview.html#access-intent-builder).
 2. In the dashboard that lists your domains, click **New domain** in the upper-right corner.